tracytrangvu/Homework-Project-14/README.md

 - Headers, status line and body

 5. Which number class of status codes represents errors?
--
+- [400..499] :: Client errors && [500..599] :: Server errors

-6. What are the two most common request methods that a security professional will encounter?
+7. What are the two most common request methods that a security professional will encounter?

 7. Which type of HTTP request method is used for sending data?